klncpks/florascan/README.md

 Download the repository python files and also download all the required libraries

-Firstly run the "json_to_csv.py" file by filling the required .json file location from the dataset.
+Firstly run the "json_to_csv.py" file after filling the required .json file location from the dataset.

 Obtain API keys for Pl@ntNet and OpenAI GPT-3.5 Turbo, Use those API keys in the code where there are required and Save it.